Your cookie preferences

 1. Reboot your router

 While most Wi-Fi hubs should update automatically, it’s worth giving yours a little help just in case.
-Do the usual switch off, leave for 30 seconds, then switch back on to see if your connection then improves.
+Switch off, leave for 30 seconds, and then switch back on to see if your connection improves.

-If you’re still experiencing issues and suspect it’s a problem with your internet connection, read more in our internet connection problems guide.
+If you’re still experiencing issues and suspect it’s a problem with your internet connection, read our guide to internet connection problems.

 2. Move your router